It's been another slap-forehead moment. You've messed up, and you're kicking yourself for making a mistake. Welcome to the world of freelancing!

 It's been a crazy month.
 New business has been swarming in and you simply can't turn any new projects down.
 The result?
 You end up working very long hours and you burn yourself out –jeopardising all your current clients.

 Stop!
 You're not a superhero, so stop thinking you can work miracles!
-Only consider adding more work to your busy schedule if it's a client not to be missed, such as a large brand that will lead to higher quality (and better paid) work.
+Only consider adding more work to your busy schedule if it's a client not to be missed, such as a massive brand that will lead to higher quality (and better paid) work.
 Don't fret about work drying up either.
 As long as you dedicate some time to your own business development and keep all existing clients happy, you should survive.

 3. You allow the client to be right when they're wrong